ark-network/ark/website/docs/learn/boarding.md

 ### 🎒Without luggage

-- Alice don't need to worry about loosing funds after boarding
+- Alice don't need to worry about being online to maintain access to her funds after boarding
 - If ASP is unresponsive, Alice can claim her funds back in **1 year**
 - ASP must be aware of the timeout on the [Boarding transaction](./nomenclature#with-luggage) to prevent double spending